odh-labs/ml-workshop/docs/lab-setup-new.md

 ## Prerequisites
 You'll need:
 - An OpenShift 4.10 cluster - with admin rights.
 You can create one by following the instructions [here](http:/try.openshift.com), or via RHPDS (Red Hat staff only).
-- the OpenShift command line interface, _oc_ available [here](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html)
+- the OpenShift command line interface, _oc_ available [here](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html) - or an updated version for higher versions of OpenShift than 4.6 if using.

 ## Workshop Structure